My Story

 From age seven until seventeen I lived in a musical town of twenty-two thousand human souls.
 At twelve I learned to paint watercolour landscapes at the Mary Schneider School of Art in Madoc with my Dad, and traded my little violin for a cello which I played at International Music Camp and in the local community orchestra.
 At seventeen I was living in Toronto and enrolled at York University as a fine art Studio Major- a choice made over studying performance cello at Laurier in Waterloo.
 I was also managing, writing music for and performing with an a cappella band that played throughout Southern Ontario and had a few stints in New York.
 After York U I worked in the advertising industry, the insurance industry and then the music touring industry – the latter a burn-out job with a little company that went bankrupt several times over.
 It was the ’80s.

-I recovered from that ’80s burnout by traveling for a year in my car.
+I recovered from my ’80s burnout by traveling for a year in my car.
 Landed after that in a little off-grid hut I built on my parent’s farm.
 Imagine a twenty-five acre field over which the sun rises in full splendour every morning and the stars & moon shine down every night, a field lined with cherry trees whose blossoms carpet the ground every spring.
 It was in this poem of a place where I first felt the spinning of the earth in my belly, the orbit of the moon and the orbit of our planet around the sun – a universal dance, a soar and spin in my bones.
 What a generous, healing time that was.
 We played a lot of music in those years too, and laughed a lot.

 At the Sheridan College illustration program in the early 1990s we were trained in all media like little art factories – don’t think, just DO.
 Two years of joy that felt for me like the title for Henry Miller’s 1968 book, Too Paint is to Love again.
 After I graduated I had a dream of an egg timer ticking down from one minute while an omnipresent voice that said: CHOOSE.
 I chose Georgian Bay and moved back to the Hut, where my beautiful daughter was conceived.
 I was thirty-two.
 Thus began twenty five years of single but joint custody motherhood in a small but enriching music town.